vttale/serve-stale/README.md

 Abstract

-   This draft defines a method for recursive resolvers to use stale DNS data to avoid outages when authoritative nameservers cannot be reached to refresh expired data.
+   This draft defines a method (serve-stale) for recursive resolvers to use stale DNS data to avoid outages when authoritative nameservers cannot be reached to refresh expired data.
 It updates the definition of TTL from [RFC1034], [RFC1035], and [RFC2181] to make it clear that data can be kept in the cache beyond the TTL expiry and used for responses when a refreshed answer is not readily available.
 One of the motivations for serve-stale is to make the DNS more resilient to DoS attacks, and thereby make them less attractive as an attack vector.

 Ed note